Samsung Galaxy X foldable phone

 Much more realistic is the above video that shows a smartphone that opens up to become a tablet – or rather, a tablet that folds in half to reveal a smartphone on the outside.
 However you choose to frame it, we've heard that idea come up again in a recent report, so it might be pretty close to the real thing.

-We suspect that Samsung has been waiting for the tech to match its ambitions, and that time appears soon: in early 2015, a Samsung Display representative said that "the commercialisation of foldable smartphones will be possible in 2016."
-However, it sounds like 2017 is more likely at this point.
+We suspect that Samsung has been waiting for the tech to match its ambitions, but that timetable keeps shifting.
+In early 2015, a Samsung Display representative said that "the commercialisation of foldable smartphones will be possible in 2016."

-Indeed, Samsung is apparently so far advanced with its plans that it was showing off the new phone behind closed doors at this year's Mobile World Congress.
+Indeed, Samsung was apparently so far advanced with its plans that it was reportedly showing off the new phone behind closed doors at this year's Mobile World Congress.
 It was a prototype, admittedly, but the investors and mobile operators that saw it were reportedly "very impressed" with the concept.

 The wallet phone

-From the outside, in its fully open and extended state, the Galaxy X phone should look pretty similar to a typical Samsung flagship phone: it has one large touchscreen on the front, cameras on both sides, and a home button below the display.
+From the outside, in its fully open and extended state, the Galaxy X phone could look pretty similar to a typical Samsung flagship phone: it has one large touchscreen on the front, cameras on both sides, and perhaps a home button below the display.
 It's a smartphone.

-Only this smartphone does something quite surprising: as the recent patent application illustration shows (via Patently Mobile), the phone can fold right in half, fully covering the screen and making the phone about half its normal size.
+Only this smartphone does something quite surprising: as this patent application illustration shows (via Patently Mobile), the phone can fold right in half, fully covering the screen and making the phone about half its normal size.
 That makes it more pocket-friendly, plus it keeps the display nicely ensconced within the shell.

 On the outer edge of the hinge is a charging contact, not unlike those seen on smartwatches, and you can pop the Galaxy X phone into a charging cradle to juice it up.
 Unfortunately, that suggests that the phone cannot be used while charging, much like wearable devices, since the contact is hidden while the phone is fully open.
 Guess that's the price of advancement, huh?